Semantic Mobile Base Station Placement: Test Set Results

+For predicting on a test tile, a sliding window of size $800 \times 800$ pixels with an overlap of $400$ pixels was used to predict the labels and the results were then stitched together.
+We have shown below the input RGB image, ground truth label and predicted label for two tiles from the test set.

-We report the class-wise recall, Intersection over Union (IoU), and Boundary F1 (BF) contour matching score on the test set in Table \ref{tab:tableSegmentation}.
-For the sub-6 GHz carrier frequency case, only a limited set of objects act as blockages.
-Thus, for the case of LTE, since a carrier frequency of 2 GHz is used in Vienna Simulator, we are mainly concerned with the performance of the model on a subset of classes, namely, \textit{impervious surfaces}, \textit{buildings}, and \textit{tree}.
+We report the class wise recall, Intersection over Union (IoU), and Boundary F1 (BF) contour matching score on the test set in Table \ref{tab:tableSegmentation}.

+For the sub-6 GHz carrier frequency case, only a limited set of objects act as blockage.
+Thus, for the case of LTE, since a carrier frequency of 2 GHz is used in Vienna 5G Simulator, we are mainly concerned with the performance of the model on a subset of classes, namely, \textit{impervious surfaces}, \textit{buildings}, and \textit{tree}.
+For MMW, it would be required to consider other classes such as vegetation as blockages for calculation of received power by user.